 Note that the option of creating new apps with the Ionic 4 framework was removed and we no longer support the projects that were created with it earlier.

-From now on, you are free to not only create separate Ionic 4 and Ionic 5 apps but also migrate your Ionic 4 project(s) to their Ionic 5 version with keeping both apps active.
+Moreover, you are free to effortlessly migrate your Ionic 4 project(s) to their Ionic 5 version with keeping both apps active.

 If you are still hesitant about whether you should evaluate the advantages Ionic 5 can bring to your project, we have outlined some of them to consider:

 - Ionic 5 applications look very modern, run faster, and are much more reliable;

 - The latest Ionic version follows the modern Material Design Guidelines and Human Interface Guidelines from Apple;

 - Conversion and adoption rates are extremely favorable;

 - With Ionic 5, you are guaranteed to enjoy working with the top-notch framework, efficiently collaborate with the Ionic community, and get access to the latest Ionic and Angular UI components;